Hypfer/schellenberg-qivicon-usb/README.md

 Which translates to "Change Device with Enumerater A5 to drive up".

-The Dongle will answer with `t0` followed by `t1`.
+The Dongle will answer with `t1` followed by `t0`, coresponding to "Transmitter ON" and "Transmitter OFF".
 The Software on the SmartFriends-Box titles these ACKs, but they only seem to be an acknowledgement of sending.
 After the process the Dongle will fall back into listening mode `B:2`

 Any command sent between `t0` and `t1` will be rejected with a `tE`.